ROCm-DS/ROCm-DS/README.md

 # AMD ROCm-DS

+> [!NOTE]
+> ROCm-DS is in an *early access* state.
+Running production workloads is *not* recommended.
+***

-ROCm™ is an open-source software platform that enables high-performance computing and machine learning applications.
-It features the ability to accelerate training, fine-tuning, and inference for data science models.
-With ROCm, you can access the full power of AMD GPUs, which can significantly improve the performance, productivity, and computation of data science models.
+ROCm-DS is an open-source software toolkit built on the ROCm™ platform, enabling high-performance data science and data processing workloads.
+The acceleration offered through ROCm-DS allows you to process larger datasets and execute more complex workloads in a timely manner.
+With ROCm-DS, you can access the full power of AMD GPUs, which can significantly improve the performance, productivity, and computational capabilities of data science workloads.

-You can use ROCm to perform distributed training, which enables you to train models across multiple GPUs or nodes simultaneously.
-Additionally, ROCm supports mixed-precision training, which can help reduce the memory and compute requirements of training workloads.
-For fine-tuning, ROCm provides access to various algorithms and optimization techniques.
-In terms of inference, ROCm provides several techniques that can help you optimize your models for deployment, such as quantization, GEMM tuning, and optimization with composable kernel.
+This early access release of ROCm-DS contains the necessary tools to build a complete, accelerated data science workflow on AMD GPUs.
+Tap into the acceleration offered by AMD GPUs and improve your existing Pandas projects or create a new data processing application from scratch with [hipDF](https://github.com/ROCm-DS/hipDF), a Data Frame library for data loading and manipulation.
+Build, analyze, and manipulate complex networks using [hipGraph](https://github.com/ROCm-DS/hipGRAPH), a library containing a collection of GPU-accelerated graph processing algorithms.

-Overall, ROCm can be used to improve the performance and efficiency of your data science models.
-With its training, fine-tuning, and inference support, ROCm provides a complete solution for optimizing data science workflows and achieving the optimum results possible on AMD GPUs.
+Overall, ROCm-DS can be used to improve the performance and efficiency of your data science workloads.
+With its continually expanding support for data science operations and algorithms, ROCm-DS provides a complete solution for optimizing data science workflows and achieving the optimum results possible on AMD GPUs.
+The ROCm-DS toolkit is under active development and will continue to be expanded, improved upon, and optimized to help you build powerful data processing and analysis applications to achieve your goals.

-The ROCm for Data Science Developer Hub contains AMD ROCm tutorials for training, fine-tuning, and inference.
-ROCm supports programming models, such as OpenMP and OpenCL, and includes all necessary open source software compilers, debuggers, and libraries.
-ROCm is fully integrated into machine learning (ML) frameworks, such as PyTorch and TensorFlow.